23 Librae

-23 Librae (23 Lib) is a star in the zodiac constellation Libra, making it visible from most of the Earth's surface.
-With an apparent visual magnitude of 6.45, it requires dark skies and good seeing conditions to see this star with the naked eye.
-It has a planetary system with two confirmed extrasolar planets.
+23 Librae (23 Lib) is a solar analog star located 85 light-years away in the zodiac constellation Libra, making it visible from most of the Earth's surface.
+With an apparent visual magnitude of 6.45, it requires dark skies and good seeing conditions to see with the naked eye.
+Two extrasolar planets are known to orbit 23 Librae, designated 23 Librae b and c respectively.